 The Company holds a banking licence and is subject to the provisions of the Banking Business (Jersey) Law 1991 and the Company is also licenced under the Financial Services (Jersey) Law 1998 to conduct Trust Company Business, Fund Services Business and Investment Business.
+The formal surrender of these Regulatory licences will be undertaken during 2021.

-The Company is also subject to the provisions of The Banking Supervision (Bailiwick of Guernsey) Law 1994 and is licenced under section 6 of this law to take deposits.
+The Company was also subject to the provisions of The Banking Supervision (Bailiwick of Guernsey) Law 1994 and was licenced under section 6 of this law to take deposits.
+The licence was surrendered with effect 25 November 2020.

-The Company's principal activities include the provision of international banking, trust, corporate and investment management services.
+The Company's principal activities included the provision of international banking, trust, corporate and investment management services.

-The Company is a member of the Deutsche Bank Group and is a wholly-owned subsidiary of Deutsche Holdings (Luxembourg) S.à r.l. following a change in ownership, effective 30 November 2018 from Deutsche Holdings (Malta) Limited.
+The Company is a member of the Deutsche Bank Group and is a wholly-owned subsidiary of Deutsche Holdings (Luxembourg) S.à r.l. following a change in ownership, effective 30 November 2018 from Deutsche Holdings (Grand Duchy) (formerly called Deutsche Holdings (Malta) Ltd).
 The ultimate parent is Deutsche Bank AG ("DBAG"), a company incorporated in Germany.
 Copies of the annual financial statements of Deutsche Bank AG can be obtained from their website at www.db.com.

-The financial statements were authorised for issue by the directors on 26 March 2020.
+The financial statements were authorised for issue by the directors on 25 March 2021.